ravkot/MiraiEngine/README.md

 # Compiling
+To compile Mirai you have to download:
+* GLFW
+* Glew
+* SOIL
+* RapidXML

-To compile mirai you have to download GLFW, glew and SOIL libraries and add it to your project, then you're free to go.
+libraries and add it to your project, then you're free to go.